ssh -V

 Add-WindowsCapability -Online -Name OpenSSH.Client~~~~0.0.1.0

-For enhanced security, especially with resident keys, set a FIDO2 PIN on your YubiKey using YubiKey Manager:
+For stronger security, set a FIDO2 PIN on your YubiKey:

 Insert your YubiKey.